The need for large area flexible displays in automotive interiors

 Of course, there are other flexible technologies such as OLED.
 Plastic OLED displays are very thin and have excellent black state, but are currently less well suited for vehicle environment because the display requires a long lifetime at high brightness in a harsh environment.
 OLCD, on the other hand, uses processes and materials already qualified for automotive applications.
 OLCD also has the advantage that it shares a very similar cost base to conventional glass-based LCD which puts it at a much lower cost point than plastic OLED.
 Also, the high brightness of automotive applications can be met by using a brighter backlight (a separate light source) with no impact on display lifetime.
 In contrast, OLED lifetime decreases rapidly with increased brightness.

-FlexEnable and Truly Semiconductors, a major supplier of displays to Tier 1s, are working together to bring OLCD into mass production in 2018.
-We are also working with OEMs and Tier 1s to provide OLCD prototypes for the next generation car models.
-If you are looking for a flexible display solution, get in touch with us at firstname.lastname@example.org.
+FlexEnable is working with OEMs and Tier 1s to provide OLCD prototypes for the next generation car models.
+If you are looking for a flexible display solution, get in touch with us at email@example.com.